Ren halts before the massive gate, feet spread and shoulders back. Like a high-noon gunslinger laying down the law.

-“Watch out for pickpockets.”
+“I forgot to tell you—watch out for pickpockets.”

 I think for a bit, trying to figure out how to guide the conversation back to magic, but he does it for me.

 Nothing special.
 Riiiiight.
 I force a casual nod.
 “Got it.
 One of them said I needed a ward, or I would die horribly when I crossed the force fie—the barrier, I mean.
-Do you uh…do you have any wards I could borrow?”
+Do you uh…do you have any wards I can borrow?”